Mission of Somaliland, London

 The Mission of Somaliland, officially the Somaliland Diplomatic Mission to the UK and Commonwealth in Whitechapel, London is the diplomatic mission of the Republic of Somaliland in the United Kingdom.
 The mission was established in 1991, shortly after Somaliland's unilateral declaration of independence from Somalia.

 The mission is not a fully-fledged embassy because the United Kingdom does not have official ties with Somaliland; however, it is the highest-level representation of the Government of Somaliland in the United Kingdom.
 It acts largely like any other embassy, issuing visas and passports, and representing Somalilanders in the UK.

-In 2025 media sources such as guardian news stated that Britain should stand ready in recognizing Somaliland as independent country, with its recognition bid gaining pace with the United States also lobbying for Somaliland's recognition.

-Relocation of Somaliland mission after Global recognition

-Somaliland mission based in East London would likely relocate in areas where the United kingdom host embassy's of independent states areas such as Knightsbridge,Trafalgar Square and the Central London area.